Amplitude, Inc. Main Service Agreement

-All notices under the Agreement will be in writing and will be deemed to have been duly given when received, if personally delivered; when receipt is electronically confirmed, if transmitted by facsimile or e-mail; the day after it is sent, if sent for next day delivery by recognized overnight delivery service; and upon receipt, if sent by certified or registered mail, return receipt requested.
-Notices to Customer must be sent to the email or other address as set forth in Customer’s Account information.
-Notices to Amplitude must be sent to the following address: Amplitude, Inc., 631 Howard Street, Floor 5, San Francisco, CA 94105, Attn: Legal or firstname.lastname@example.org.
+Any notice under the Agreement must be given in writing.
+Amplitude may provide notice, including product notifications, to Customer through the email address in Customer’s account.
+Customer agrees that any electronic communication will satisfy any applicable legal communication requirements, including that such communications be in writing.
+All notices under the Agreement will be deemed to have been duly given when received, if personally delivered; when receipt is electronically confirmed, if transmitted by email; the day after it is sent, if sent for next day delivery by recognized overnight delivery service; and upon receipt.
+Notices to Amplitude must be sent to the following address: Amplitude, Inc., 201 Third Street, Suite 200, San Francisco, CA 94103, Attn: Legal or firstname.lastname@example.org.

 10.6 – Governing Law and Venue

-This Agreement shall be governed by the laws of the State of California without regard to its conflict of laws provisions.
-Any action or proceeding arising from or relating to this Agreement must be brought in a federal court in the Northern District of California, or in a state court in San Francisco, California, and each party irrevocably submits to the jurisdiction and venue of any such court in any such action or proceeding.
-In any action or proceeding to enforce rights under the Agreement, the prevailing party will be entitled to recover costs and attorneys’ fees.
+The Agreement shall be governed by the laws of the State of California without regard to its conflict of laws provisions.
+Any action or proceeding arising from or relating to the Agreement must be brought in a federal court in the Northern District of California, or in a state court in San Francisco, California, and each party irrevocably submits to the jurisdiction and venue of any such court in any such action or proceeding.
+The parties agree that the United Nations Convention on Contracts for the International Sale of Goods is specifically excluded from application to the Agreement.

 10.7 – Export Restrictions